MicrosoftDocs/Advertising-docs/BingAds/ad-insight-service/getkeyworddemographics.md

 ---
-title: GetKeywordDemographics Service Operation ms.service: bing-ads-ad-insight-service ms.topic: article
+title: GetKeywordDemographics Service Operation - Ad Insight ms.service: bing-ads-ad-insight-service ms.topic: article
 author: eric-urban
 ms.author: eur
 description: Gets the age and gender of users who have searched for the specified keywords.
 ---
-# GetKeywordDemographics Service Operation
+# GetKeywordDemographics Service Operation - Ad Insight
 Gets the age and gender of users who have searched for the specified keywords.

 ## <a name="request"></a>Request Elements